Dietitian vs Nutritionist vs Naturopath: What’s the Difference in Australia?

 This is part of a growing movement toward Health at Every Size® (HAES) and compassionate, trauma-aware nutrition care.

-Dietitians today understand that health is complex, and that focusing primarily on weight can be harmful.
+Dietitians understand that health is complex, and that focusing primarily on weight is harmful.
 Instead, we look at the bigger picture: your biology, your lived experience, and what truly supports your improved wellbeing — physically, mentally, and emotionally.

 What Is a Nutritionist?